Zombie Prom

 Zombie Prom is an Off-Broadway musical with music by Dana P. Rowe and a book and lyrics by John Dempsey, later adapted into a short film.
 It was first produced at the Red Barn Theatre, Key West, Florida in 1993.
 It opened off-Broadway in New York City at the Variety Arts Theatre in 1996.
-It also opened November 2009 in London with a UK Premiere at the off-West End Landor Theatre.
+It also opened November 2009 in London with a UK Premiere at the Off-West End Landor Theatre.

 Story

 Act I

 Zombie Prom is set at Enrico Fermi High School, a school located near a very unstable nuclear power plant.

 The students and staff go through their daily routine ("Enrico Fermi High"); among them is Jonny, a rebel who spells his name without the traditional 'H', the good-girl heroine, Toffee, and Miss Strict, the principal of Enrico Fermi High School.
 The day is interrupted by an air raid siren, signalling a duck-and-cover drill.
 Jonny and Toffee meet and fall in love ("Ain't No Goin' Back").
 They date for several months before Toffee's parents forbid her from seeing Jonny.
 She reluctantly breaks up with him, and Jonny commits suicide by hurling himself into the Francis Gary Powers nuclear power plant, causing a "class 3 nuclear disaster".
 He is buried at sea in international waters, with the rest of the nuclear waste.

 Three weeks pass.
 Toffee's friends notice that she is upset and distracted.
 She expresses sadness over Jonny's death, and retells the night from her point of view ("Jonny Don't Go").

-As the rest of the school gets ready for the senior prom, Toffee continues to wear black clothing in mourning for Jonny ("Good As It Gets").
+As the rest of the school gets ready for the senior prom, Toffee continues to wearing black to Jonny ("Good As It Gets").
 Her friends insist that she should go to prom and get over Jonny's death, but she refuses.
 She also occasionally hears Jonny's voice ("The C Word").
 Frustrated at constantly being told to get over Jonny, she states that "life's a trap of the same old crap."
 'Crap,' however, is a taboo word at Enrico Fermi High; Toffee's friend Ginger tells on her to Miss Strict, and Miss Strict reminds her of the school's philosophy, something the students are very familiar with ("Rules, Regulations, and Respect").